Skip to main content

 ->withoutMiddleware([PreventRequestForgery::class]);

-Symptom: Cached data comes back as null, or you see an UnserializationFailedException.
-Fix: Add the classes to serializable_classes in config/cache.php, or convert your cached values to arrays.
+Symptom: Data fetched from the cache is null, or an UnserializationFailedException is thrown.
+Fix: Add the classes you use to serializable_classes in config/cache.php, or convert cached values to arrays.

 'serializable_classes' => [